 A grade of NR is not considered a final grade, and therefore students may not graduate with NR grades on their record.
 Students who receive an NR grade should be in contact with their professor immediately to obtain a final grade.

-Students seeking to improve their grade point averages may retake a course.
+Students seeking to improve their grade point averages may repeat a course.
 While both instances of the course and the grades for each will appear on the transcript:

 Students should also be aware that certain graduate schools will count both grades in the average.